 - Test co-ordination by asking the patient to put the opposite heel on the knee and to run the foot down and up the shin (assuming the patient is physically able to do this).

-Most causes of 'funny turns' in the elderly can be elicited from taking a history and performing an examination; extensive investigations are rarely helpful.
-However, if the diagnosis is still not obvious after completing this process, then consider referral to secondary care.
+However, if the diagnosis is still not obvious, then consider referral to secondary care.
 Initial investigations may include:

-- FBC: anaemia; mean cell volume (MCV) high with alcohol abuse.
+- FBC: anaemia; mean cell volume (MCV) can be elevated with alcohol abuse.

 - ECG and ambulatory 24-hour ECG for possible arrhythmia.